kashisht94/Paraphrased_Detection/README.md

 - Siamese Architecture with LSTM model
 - Siamese Architecture with GRU model

-GoogleNews-Vectors-negative300 and Glove-6B.100d are the pre-trained word embedding models used along with the deep learning approach.
+GoogleNews-Vectors-negative300 and Glove-6B.100d are the pre-trained word embedding models used along with the deep learning models.
 ### Data used in the project is avalilable at : https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs